 Contingent liabilities are disclosed unless the possibility of outflow of resources is remote.
-Contingent assets are neither recognised nor disclosed in the financial statements.
+Contingent assets are not recognised but disclosed in the financial statements only where inflow of economic benefit is probable.

 C. Taxation:

 The Company is not a tax paying entity for federal or state income tax purpose and accordingly it does not recognize any expense for such taxes.
 The income tax liability from the Company's activities is the responsibility of the Holding Company.